 Division 1 — Arterial Drainage Scheme

-[Heading inserted by No. 101 of 1982 s.
+[Heading inserted: No. 101 of 1982 s.
 15.]

-98. The Scheme
+98. Scheme

 (1) The Minister is charged with ensuring that a scheme is compiled, to be known as the Arterial Drainage Scheme, whereby practical and economic provision is made, in consultation with all relevant licensees, for the planning, managing, maintaining, financing, extending and improving of drainage services to serve the Area.